thomasthe1st/Snips-Freezerlist/README.md

 ## III.
 Configuration

-You can configure the app so that it is able to send an email containing the shoppinglist to an address.
+You can configure the app so that it is able to send an email containing the freezerlist to an address.

 :exclamation: Never enter credentials into a programm or website unless you know exactly what is happening to it.
 In this case you can view the source code and see what is done